chrisekelley/coconut/docs/forms.md

 Note the different types of field types: input, select, date-time, checkbox, header, and subheader.
 The last two types - header and subheader - are display only, to denote different sections in a form.
 I currently do not use the repeatable or validation fields.

+## i18n - Supporting multiple languages

+If your app needs translations, you'll need to have the translation files in the i18n directory.
+Each label and select option will need a translation:

+(from pt_PT.coffee:)

+Labels:

+    "Home": "Início"
+    "Sync": "Sinc"
+    "Scanner": "Scan"

+Select label and options.
+Note that select options have a "::"" between the label and the option:

+    "Followupdate": "Data de Visita de Acompanhamento"
+    "Followupdate::1 week": "1 semana"
+    "Followupdate::2 weeks": "2 semanas"
+    "Followupdate::1 month": "1 mês"